Ritesh-Kumawat-au3/React-myreads/README.md

                                        MyReads: A Book Lending App (BrainFood)
 #Project Purpose:

-#The "BrainFood" App under The "MyReads: A Book Lending App" Project was built for the Udacity React Nanodegree Program.
+#The "BrainFood" App under The "MyReads: A Book Lending App" Project was built for the purpose of having the practice of basic concepts  of REACT.js.

 #The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.